 - Milan 604 km

-Walled medieval villages: Some of the castles also include whole villages.
-Inside the walls, you can imagine life as it was in medieval times.
+- Walled medieval villages: Some of the castles enclose whole villages, where, inside the walls, you can imagine life as it was in medieval times.
 Fontecchio is a good example.

-Picturesque Villages: The Abruzzo region is dotted with charming villages, many where time seems to stand still.
-The village of Santo Stefano di Sessanio, shown in the photo, is one my favorites along with Rocca Calascio near it, shown in the photo on the following page.
+- Picturesque villages: The Abruzzo region is dotted with charming villages, many where time seems to stand still.
+The village of Santo Stefano di Sessanio, pictured above, is especially beguiling.

 Mountains and Abruzzo National Park